deepin-community/python3.11/Doc/library/sqlite3.rst

           If ``-1``, it may take any number of arguments.

       :param func:
-          A callable that is called when the SQL function is invoked.
+          A :term:`callable` that is called when the SQL function is invoked.
           The callable must return :ref:`a type natively supported by SQLite
           <sqlite3-types>`.
           Set to ``None`` to remove an existing SQL function.